Brass Electroplating

 Design Considerations

-• Avoid very deep blind holes, sharp corners, and knife edges where plating will be thin or burnt; add small radii and reduce aspect ratios where possible
+• Avoid deep blind holes, sharp inside corners, and tight recesses where brass will plate thin; add radii and access where possible